 The Oldest Chinatown in North America

 There is Chinatown in pretty much every big North American city with little to no difference among them.
-However the one in San Francisco d...
+However, the one in San Francisco ...

 There is Chinatown in pretty much every big North American city with little to no difference among them.
-However the one in San Francisco deserves a special attention.
+However, the one in San Francisco deserves special attention.

 Chinatown in San Francisco is the biggest Chinatown outside of Asia and the oldest one in North America.

-The history of Chinese in San Francisco is a classical example of the racial discrimination which legally existed for over a century.
-In the United Stated, perhaps only native Indians and former black slaves living south of the Mason–Dixon line were discriminated more than Chinese in San Francisco.
+The history of Chinese in San Francisco is a classical example of racial discrimination which legally existed for over a century.
+In the United States, perhaps only native Indians and former black slaves living south of the Mason–Dixon line were discriminated against more than Chinese in San Francisco.

-An interesting fact: Chinatown in San Francisco sees more tourists than the famous Golden Gate Bridge which I was telling about in my previous post.
+An interesting fact: Chinatown in San Francisco sees more tourists than the famous Golden Gate Bridge which I was talking about in my previous post.

-Chinatown is located in a close proximity to downtown San Francisco, so both can be visited together.
+Chinatown is located near downtown San Francisco, so both can be visited together.

 Think about this: in 1970, the population density in Chinatown was seven times more than in the rest of San Francisco.
 And it's considering that there were no tall buildings to live in.
 It was almost like an anthill, wasn't it?